mark-watson/PythonAIBook/manuscript/Regression_and_Clustering.md

 virginica   14   0  36
 ```

 K-Means perfectly separates all 50 setosa samples into cluster 1.
-However, it struggles to distinguish versicolor from virginica — 14 virginica samples are assigned to the versicolor-dominant cluster 0, and 11 versicolor samples end up in the virginica-dominant cluster 2.
+However, it struggles to distinguish versicolor from virginica: 14 virginica samples are assigned to the versicolor-dominant cluster 0, and 11 versicolor samples end up in the virginica-dominant cluster 2.
 This confirms what the silhouette scores suggested.

 The cluster centers (transformed back to the original scale) reveal the "typical" flower in each group: